 - K-12 Education institutions and organizations supporting the defense and intelligence mission may receive unlimited complimentary licenses.

-Wrike, an online project management software, is offering a free 6-month trial of Wrike Professional to help workers sustain their productivity while working remotely.
+ClickUp, an online project management software, offers a Free Forever plan to help workers sustain their productivity while working remotely.
 This tool helps you create your own digital workspace, sync up with your team and track your time.

 WSI is offering a free webinar series sharing digital marketing tips, tricks, and best practices that you can use to overcome the marketing obstacles you are facing today.
 This webinar series will be happening every Wednesday from April 1 to May 6, from 11:30 a.m. to 12 p.m.
 EDT.

 Yelp announced $25 million in relief, primarily focused on supporting independent, local restaurant and nightlife businesses, in the form of waived advertising fees and free advertising, products, and services during this period.
 Here’s how they’re helping:

 - Automatically waiving charges for Yelp Ads delivered in the second half of March (March 16-31).

 - Pausing scheduled Yelp Ads programs for the month of April (which will restart on May 1 automatically).

 - If you offer delivery or take-out, they will set up a $100 Yelp Ads campaign free of charge for the period of April 1-30.

 - You won’t have to pay for any other Yelp paid features or page upgrades that are active on your account from March 16-April 30.
 This will happen automatically for eligible businesses.

 Every business is getting questions pertaining to COVID-19, and to ensure strong customer communications, this company is offering Yext Answers for free for 90 days.